avatartw/vivaldi_plus/README.md

 data=%app%\..\Data
 cache=%app%\..\Cache

-; double_click_close_tab       -- Double left click to close the TAB ; right_click_close_tab        -- Right click to close the TAB (pop up the original menu when the Shift key is pressed) ; keep_last_tab                -- Keep the last TAB from closing the window (except for manually clicking the close button) ; wheel_tab                    -- Use the mouse wheel to switch TAB when the mouse is on the TAB bar ; wheel_tab_when_press_rbutton -- Use the mouse wheel to switch TAB when the right mouse button is pressed anywhere (if you use mouse gesture software, it will not take effect)
+; double_click_close_tab       -- Double left click to close the tab ; right_click_close_tab        -- Right click to close the tab (pop up the original menu when the Shift key is pressed) ; keep_last_tab                -- Keep the last tab from closing the window (except for manually clicking the close button) ; wheel_tab                    -- Use the mouse wheel to switch tab when the mouse is on the tab bar ; wheel_tab_when_press_rbutton -- Use the mouse wheel to switch tab when the right mouse button is pressed anywhere (if you use mouse gesture software, it will not take effect)
-; open_url_new_tab             -- Open new foreground tab to opens the contents entered in address bar ; open_bookmark_new_tab        -- Open bew foreground tab to opens bookmarks ; new_tab_disable              -- If the current TAB is a new TAB, disable the above two options
+; open_url_new_tab             -- Open new foreground tab to opens the contents entered in address bar ; open_bookmark_new_tab        -- Open bew foreground tab to opens bookmarks ; new_tab_disable              -- If the current tab is a new tab, disable the above two options

 ; double_click_close_tab       -- 双击左键关闭标签页
 ; right_click_close_tab        -- 右键关闭标签页（按 Shift 键时弹出原有菜单）